samarth-na/nvim/README.md

 ### Introduction

-this is an custom confiration of neovim based on [kickstarter](https://github.com/nvim-lua/kickstart.nvim) in which i have
+this is an custom confirmation of neovim based on [kickstarter](https://github.com/nvim-lua/kickstart.nvim) in which i have
 - added some plugins
 - changed many keybinds and added new ones
 - added better ui elements